 If you’re vying for a valedictorian or salutatorian position, keeping your grades up should be a top priority.
 No matter how well you did in freshman, sophomore, and junior years, if you allow your performance to slip senior year, the odds of nailing a spot at the top of the class are not in your favor.

 There are practical reasons to aim for the valedictorian, salutatorian, or other top spots in your class other than bragging rights.
 Many public university systems grant automatic admission to students in the top 10% of their high school class, or another similar percentile.
-Receiving poor grades senior year might bump you out of the top percentages and lose you your guaranteed spot.
-A high class rank can also factor into qualifications for certain scholarships – which brings us to our next point.
+Receiving poor grades senior year might bump you out of the top percentages and endanger your guaranteed spot.
+A high class rank can also factor into qualifications for certain scholarships — which brings us to the next point.

 While you can (and should) begin applying for scholarships as early as possible, most students focus their scholarship search efforts in the spring.
-Accordingly, first semester senior year grades are usually considered by scholarship committees.
-In their eyes, poor performance senior year can indicate you’ll perform poorly in college as well, and they’re are unlikely to award money to students they don’t believe will excel once they start college.
+Accordingly, first semester, senior-year grades are usually considered by scholarship committees.
+In their eyes, poor performance senior year can indicate you’ll perform poorly in college as well, and they’re unlikely to award money to students they don’t believe will excel once they start college.

 There are also minimum GPA requirements for many scholarships.
 Allowing your grades to drop senior year and drag down your cumulative GPA can disqualify you from many valuable scholarships you would have had a shot at otherwise.

 A falling GPA can have an impact not only on private scholarships but institution-granted funds as well.
 If you’re planning on receiving merit aid, doing poorly in school, allowing your extracurricular involvement to flag, or running into disciplinary trouble can jeopardize your scholarship or your place in an honors program.